wastevensv/towelday/README.md

 # TowelDay
 A system for generating sentences similar to those from the hitchhikers series of books.
-Based on the TowelDay service.
+Based on the emojipasta.club service.

 # How it works
 TowelDay uses [Markovify](https://github.com/jsvine/markovify) to generate a text model from a corpus of text from the Hitchhikers novels by Douglas Adams.